Vintage American workwear reimagined as fashion statementMarch 25, 2019

 Work clothes for men in America originated from the 1920s onwards to support manual labour jobs.
 Work jackets in cotton twill, engineer jackets in canvas, railroad coats in wool and dungarees in denim made up the roots of vintage America workwear, working men style.

-Vintage workwear was created and designed to provide safety and comfort for jobs on factory floors, in mines, on farms, on railways and in mechanic shops.
+Vintage American workwear was created and designed to provide safety and comfort for jobs on factory floors, in mines, on farms, on railways and in mechanic shops.
 The fabrics were specially selected for durability, fire resistance, weather resistance and outdoor safety.

 The construction of vintage workwear was all about work clothes reinforcement and utility, with copper rivets, metal buttons, loads of pockets and places for storage.
 Vintage workwear was lined and layered to protect the wearer from the elements and work environment hazards.